-During lockdown there has been a four-fold increase in the number of adolescents with eating disorders.
-That statistic reveals a huge swell of human suffering.
+Since lockdown, there has been a four-fold increase in the number of adolescents with eating disorders.
+That statistic reveals a huge upswell in human suffering.

-We know how important it is for parents to be the rock their floundering teens need to push and fight against.
-We need to withstand the blows and be endlessly loving and supportive; to hold the hope and light on the way so they can recover.
+We know how important it is for parents to be the rock their floundering teens need to push and fight against so they can battle the eating-disordered thoughts inside their minds.

 - Are you worried that your child might have an eating disorder?